 3. Greenlight: Best Rated Prepaid Debit Card

-Greenlight offers interest (the only kid and teen prepaid debit card to do so) and you also may set up “parent-paid interest” between you and your child.
+Greenlight is a rarity among kid and teen accounts in that it offers interest and cash-back rewards, and you can also set up “parent-paid interest” between you and your children.
 This allows you to foot the bill and pay interest on accounts for up to five kids.

 If your child asks for extra money to get added to the card, you can have them take a photo of the purchase they want to make and receive your approval.
 This gives you control and allows kids to discuss with you why a purchase either is a good or bad idea.